-Laura (Amara) Osweiler, PhD, is an internationally known Middle Eastern dancer, teacher, choreographer, producer and scholar known for her versatility, knowledge and creativity.
+Laura (Amara Dances) Osweiler, PhD is an internationally known Middle Eastern dancer, teacher, choreographer, producer and scholar.
+She’s known for her versatility, knowledge and creativity.

-As a performer, Amara is sought out for her entertaining and dynamic Classic American belly dance style that is interspersed with sword, veil, double veil and zil work.
-She is equally skilled in many Middle Eastern folk dances, and for over 20 years, has been a leading innovator in contemporary, theatrical and experimental Middle Eastern dance.
+As a performer, Amara is sought out for her entertaining and dynamic Classic American belly dance style.
+Her shows include sword, veil, double veil and zil work.
+She is equally skilled in many MENAHT (Middle Eastern, North African, Hellenic (Greek) and Turkish) folk dances.
+For over 20 years, Laura has been a leading innovator in contemporary, theatrical and experimental Middle Eastern dance.
 Amara has performed as a soloist and in Middle Eastern Dance companies.
-Dr. Laura Osweiler has held long–term dance engagements at several Middle Eastern restaurants and nightclubs including, Pars (LA), Elbasha (LA), Mamounia (LV) and Alborz (Austin) as well as at the Luxor Hotel in Las Vegas.
+She held long–term dance engagements at several Middle Eastern restaurants and nightclubs including, Pars (LA), Elbasha (LA), Mamounia (LV) and Alborz (Austin) as well as at the Luxor Hotel in Las Vegas.
 She has also been highlighted in over 15 commercial videos including IAMED, BDTV and the EEMED series.

-In addition to teaching, performing and producing, Laura is deeply involved with studying and researching Middle Eastern dance.
+Laura is deeply involved with studying and researching Middle Eastern dance.
 She holds a PhD in Dance History and Theory from the UC Riverside, a BA in Music History and Literature and a certificate in Ethnomusicology from The Florida State University and worked towards an MA and MFA in Dance at UCLA.
-She has published articles in numerous Middle Eastern dance magazines and has presented papers at international dance conferences including, Congress on Research and Dance (CORD), Society for Dance History Scholars (SDHS), Oral History Association, International Belly Dance Conference of Canada and International Conference on Middle Eastern Dance and Bold Festival.
+She has published articles in numerous Middle Eastern dance magazines and has presented papers at international dance conferences including, Congress on Research and Dance (CORD), Society for Dance History Scholars (SDHS), Oral History Association, International Belly Dance Conference of Canada and International Conference on Middle Eastern Dance, The Bold Festival and The Sydney Festival.